-As allowed by the regulation, AORE has chosen to be grandfathered under the existing regime, which will expire on June 30, 2021.
+As allowed by the regulation, AORE has chosen to be grandfathered under the existing regime, which expired on June 30, 2021.
+Because the Company only underwrites related party business, they are now categorized as Class 1.

 Some of our subsidiaries are subject to U.S. taxation and file a consolidated U.S. federal income tax return.
 We believe that our other non-US companies are not engaged in a trade or business in the U.S. and, accordingly, we do not expect those companies to be subject to U.S. taxation.